-The likelihood that P. viticola will arrive in Western Australia with the importation of table grapes from China is: MODERATE.
+The likelihood that P. viticola will arrive in Western Australia with the importation of table grapes from China is: HIGH.

-- Phomopsis viticola has been reported from China in all grape production areas and causes significant damage in some areas (Zhang 2005b). - Phomopsis viticola forms splash-dispersed conidia that infect leaves, young shoots, rachises, petioles and fruit (Hewitt and Pearson 1988).
+- Phomopsis viticola has been reported from China in all grape production areas and causes significant damage in some areas (Zhang 2005b).
+Li (2001) ranked P. viticola as seventh out of eleven major diseases by incidence where the pathogen occurred. - Phomopsis viticola forms splash-dispersed conidia that infect leaves, young shoots, rachises, petioles and fruit (Hewitt and Pearson 1988).
 The teleomorph is not known. - Infection is favoured by 20-30 hour wet periods during flowering (Rawnsley and Wicks 2002). - Berry infection, either direct or via infected rachis tissues (Erincik et al. 2002) can occur throughout the growing season, but most fruit infections occur early in the season (Erincik et al. 2001).
-Once present inside green tissues of the berry, the fungus becomes latent (Erincik et al. 2002) and infected berries remain without symptoms until the fruit is mature (Ellis and Erincik 2005). - Visual symptoms first appear close to harvest when infected berries turn brown and shrivel (Ellis and Erincik 2005), and black pycnidia are produced through the skin (University of California 1992).
-These pycnidia exude yellowish spore masses before the berries finally shrivel and become mummified (University of California 1992).
-Infected berries may abscise from the pedicel, leaving a dry scar (Hewitt and Pearson 1988). - Recently infected rachises and fruit may not display symptoms and may be packaged for export. - Phomopsis viticola has not been intercepted using visual inspection on table grapes exported from Chile to New Zealand (MAF New Zealand 2005)5 or the USA (SAG-USDA 2006)6, or on table grapes exported to Australia from California, where this pathogen also occurs.
+Once present inside green tissues of the berry, the fungus becomes latent (Erincik et al. 2002) and infected berries remain without symptoms until the fruit is mature (Ellis and Erincik 2005). - Visual symptoms first appear close to harvest when infected berries turn brown and shrivel (Ellis and Erincik 2005), and black pycnidia are produced through the skin (Gubler and Leavitt 1992).
+These pycnidia exude yellowish spore masses before the berries finally shrivel and become mummified (Gubler and Leavitt 1992).
+Infected berries may abscise from the pedicel, leaving a dry scar (Hewitt and Pearson 1988). - Recently infected rachises and fruit may not display symptoms and may be packaged for export. - Phomopsis viticola has been intercepted using visual inspection on table grapes exported from South Africa (Raudoniene and Lugauskas 2005).

-Infected rachises and berries remain without symptoms until they mature and the ability and susceptibility of the berries for infection throughout the growing season all support a risk rating for importation of 'moderate'.
+Infected rachises and berries remaining without symptoms until they mature, the ability and susceptibility of the berries for infection throughout the growing season and interception on grapes exported from South Africa all support a likelihood estimate for importation of 'high'.